TheBigBlase/JavascriptDiscordBot/README.md

 # BotDiscord
-MyDiscordBot is a basic bot to learn Discord API
+MyDiscordBot is a basic bot to learn Discord API (and JS)

 Don't waste your time here ;)